2012–13 Australian region cyclone season: Tropical Low Peta

 On 20 January, a weak low formed over the Kimberley region of Western Australia.
 Partially overland, convection persisted mainly on the western half of the low as it took in moisture from the Indian Ocean.
 Tracking west-southwestward in response to a weak mid-level ridge to the southeast, the system gradually intensified and was designated as Tropical Low 08U later on 21 January by TCWC Perth as it moved offshore.
 Throughout the day, radar imagery from Broome depicted increasing banding features around the low.
 Following further convective development of the storm, the JTWC issued a TCFA late on 21 January.
 Approximately 24 hours later, the JTWC followed up on this alert with the first advisory on Tropical Cyclone 12S, classifying it as a tropical depression.
-Early on 23 January, surface observations from Cape Lambert and Roebourne indicated that the low had attained gale-force winds, prompting TCWC Perth to upgrade the system to Tropical Cyclone Peta; however, the system may not have met the technical definition of a tropical cyclone as gales did not extend more than halfway around the circulation.
+Early on 23 January, surface observations from Cape Lambert and Roebourne indicated that the low had attained gale-force winds, prompting TCWC Perth to upgrade the system to Tropical Cyclone Peta; however, the system may not have met the technical definition of a tropical cyclone as gales did not extend more than halfway around the circulation for 6 hours.
 Upon being named, Peta had turned due south and subsequently made landfall near Point Samson with winds of 75 km/h.
 Hours after moving onshore, Peta rapidly weakened and the final advisory was issued during the afternoon of 23 January.

 On 22 January, Port Hedland shut down all shipping.
 Across much of western Pilbara, Peta dropped heavy rains that caused widespread flooding.
 The highest 24‑hour total 261.6 mm at Hooley Station, which marked the station's highest daily total since 1972.
 Several other areas recorded more than 100 mm of rain from the cyclone, including Port Hedland.
 The rains also added 28 billion litres (7.4 billion gallons) at the Harding Dam, raising its storage from 40 to 80 percent.
 Flooding prompted officials to shut down parts of the Great Northern Highway.